Satisfactory Academic Progress

 Financial aid appeal

-- A student determined to be ineligible for assistance based on the Satisfactory Academic Progress Policy can submit a written appeal, based on death of a relative, injury or illness of the student, or other special circumstances, to the Faculty Financial Aid Appeal Committee.
+- A student determined to be ineligible for financial aid based on the Satisfactory Academic Progress Policy can submit a written appeal, based on death of a relative or significant person, injury or mental/physical illness of the student, or other special circumstances, to the Faculty Financial Aid Appeal Committee.
 In the appeal, the student must include why the student failed to make satisfactory academic progress, and what may have changed in the student's situation that will allow the student to demonstrate successful academic progress at the next evaluation.

-- A student made ineligible for exceeding the maximum hours allowed for degree completion must also have the academic advisor complete the "Remaining Hours Required for Degree Completion" form if extenuating circumstances require the student to exceed the maximum hours limit.
+- A student made ineligible for exceeding the maximum hours allowed for degree completion must turn in the appeal form along with the academic advisor portion completed and signed by the advisor.

 - Action taken on a financial aid appeal is final and is transmitted to the student by email from the Faculty Financial Aid Appeal Committee.
 Depending upon the timeliness of the appeal, it is possible for a student to have an appeal denied and also not be entitled to a refund of charges if the student chooses to withdraw from classes.
 A student who enrolls and attends class whose appeal is subsequently denied will be eligible for a refund of charges based solely on the schedule in the "Drop/Withdrawal Fee Policy" in the OSU Catalog.